Bill Gut

 Bill Gut is a minor, 1.2 km long river (brook) and drainage ditch in the Pevensey Levels in Pevensey, Wealden District, East Sussex, England.
-Forming multiple tributaries, it rises from Langley Sewer and ultimately flows into Salt Haven—as does Langley Sewer.
+Forming multiple tributaries, it rises from Langley Sewer and ultimately flows into Salt Haven—as does Langney Sewer.

 Etymology

 According to the Survey of English Place-Names, Bill Gut was known as la bylle in 1527, le greate Bill marshe in 1617 and Bill Streaks in 1840.